-YMIN 403 Counseling Adolescents (3)
+YMIN 403 Adolescent Issues and Interventions (3)

 This course introduces the student to the basic skills and practice of counseling adolescents.
-It serves as counseling "first-aid", meaning that students learn basic helping skills but do not qualify as professional counselors.
-Students are exposed to counseling issues and problems that grow out of the developmental process, disorders that begin with/are unique to adolescence, and intervention, prevention, and referral strategies.
+The course serves as counseling "first-aid," meaning that students learn basic helping skills but do not qualify to be professional counselors.
+Students are exposed to counseling issues and problems that grow out of the developmental process, disorders that begin or are unique to adolescence, and intervention, prevention, and referral strategies.
+Students also examine a philosophy of counseling from a practical theology and biblical perspective.